johnnkirk/icosamap-generator/README.md

 An early implementation of Bucky Fuller's icosahedral projection of the world map

-During the year of 1970 at UCLA, John Kirk wrote a FORTRAN program to plot to paper the world map coastlines indicated by a publically available CIA-published database of data points using a CalComp pen plotter via Richard Buckminster Fuller's projection of latitude/longitude coordinates onto an icosahedral shape.
+During the year of 1970 at UCLA, John Kirk wrote a FORTRAN program to plot to paper the world map coastlines indicated by a publicly available CIA-published database of data points using a CalComp pen plotter via Richard Buckminster Fuller's projection of latitude/longitude coordinates onto an icosahedral shape.